Let’s start with some info snippets: Did you know that soldiers in World War 2 were trained with video-based learning to enhance their skills?

 With the plethora of paid and free software available, the cost of producing a video has reduced exponentially, as has the complexity in developing one.
 This one-time cost offsets the higher and repetitive costs of Instructor-led Learning which includes travel, place, and time costs and learning which cannot be revisited without recreating the entire environment.
 Reports suggest that video-based learning can result in 50-70% savings for a company.
 It is well-known that Microsoft saved a whopping USD 303 per learner, with the implementation of video-based learning.
 The return on investment then is colossal, and organizations are increasingly conscious of this advantage.

-In these pandemic times, with social distancing the absolute norm, video-based learning is the medium to explore when developing training modules for the workforce, given its all-round adaptability and accessibility.
+In these times of a raging global pandemic; with social distancing being the absolute norm, video-based learning is the medium to explore when developing training modules for the workforce, given its all-around adaptability, accessibility, and lower production costs.

-To know more about video-based learning courses, do connect with us at email@example.com
+To know more about video-based learning courses and how engaging videos can be effectively created and deployed to suit the needs of your organization, do connect with us at firstname.lastname@example.org